Components of Intern Training

 Supervision-of-Supervision (group format)

-Interns spend one hour per week supervising a doctoral level counseling psychology practicum student on one of his/her cases, and are required to video record (via webcam) the supervision sessions.
+Interns spend one hour per week supervising a practicum student on one of their cases, and are required to video record (via webcam) the supervision sessions.
 Interns meet with the Training Director for 2 ½ hours each week for group supervision-of-supervision.
 Initially, a context of models of supervision and possible supervisor roles may be provided through discussions and readings.
 However, the emphasis is on experiential learning and on group discussion generated by viewing interns' video-recordings of their supervision sessions.
 It is expected that general issues and/or topics will emerge from the specifics of each session viewed including the developmental nature of supervision, the various tasks of supervision, the concept of parallel process, boundaries, countertransference, and ethical and legal considerations.
 Interns are expected to preview their recordings and to come prepared with questions, problems or issues to discuss with the group.
 Both the intern and the senior staff supervisor review the practicum students’ case notes and they are signed by the Training Director.
 The group format allows interns an opportunity to give feedback to others about their work and is an important aspect of the learning process.
 Supervision of a practicum student and the supervision-of-supervision sessions are conducted for one academic year, August through May.
 Interns participate with senior staff in performance evaluation meetings of practicum students at the end of each semester.

 This is the one time each week when the interns are scheduled to meet with the Training Director.
 Up to thirty minutes of this meeting is used to conduct other business as needed (e.g., questions about policies or procedures, or discussion of professional development or ethical issues).